The committee's main functions include:

 - assessing the risk of extinction of an ecological community in Australia and deciding which ecological communities should be listed as critically endangered, endangered, vulnerable or collapsed ecological communities

-- deciding which key threats to native plants and animals should be declared key threatening processes under the Act
+- deciding which key threats to native plants and animals should be declared key threatening processes under the Biodiversity Conservation Act 2016 (BC Act)

 The NSW Threatened Species Scientific Committee does not make decisions about threatened fish and marine plants.
 This is the responsibility of the NSW Fisheries Scientific Committee.

-The committee can be contacted via the Committee's Executive Officer, Suzanne Chate by mail, email or phone.
+The committee can be contacted via the Committee's Executive Officer by mail, email or phone.

 NSW Threatened Species Scientific Committee